GUDHI/TDA-tutorial/README.md

 ### 3 - Alternative representations of persistence and linearization

+In this [notebook](Tuto-GUDHI-representations.ipynb), we learn how to use alternative representations of persistence with the representations module and finally we see a first example of how to efficiently combine machine learning and topological data analysis.

 ### 4 - Statistical tools for persistence

 For many applications of persistent homology, we observe topological